 Whipping up white nationalism

 PragerU’s “credible, and often well known thinkers” (as the site touts) include the unhinged Michelle Malkin, who seems obsessed with keeping foreigners (like her own parents) out of her precious country.
-Her PragerU video on immigration is so dishonest and inaccurate (not to mention tasteless) that it was panned even by the conservative “think tank” The Cato Institute.
+Her PragerU video on immigration is so dishonest and inaccurate (not to mention tasteless) that it was panned even by The Cato Institute.
 See Cato’s review for an accounting of her misinformation, in presenting which she says:

 It’s not hateful to protect our borders.
 It’s not hateful to protect our citizens.
 It’s not hateful to protect our values.-